yanranw1/E-Commerce-FullStack/README.md

 ## Features

-**User Mode**: Browse products, add items to the cart, and proceed to checkout.
+**User Mode**: Browse products, add items to the cart, and edit the shopping cart.

 **Shop Owner Mode**: Manage products.